sql-machine-learning/elasticdl/docs/tutorials/elasticdl_deepctr_estimator.md

 `--image_name` is the image to launch the ElasticDL master which has nothing to do with the estimator model.
-The ElasticDL master is responsible for launching pod and assign data shard to workers with elasticity and fault-tolerance.
+The ElasticDL master is responsible for launching pod and assigning data shards to workers with elasticity and fault-tolerance.

 `{criteo_data_path}` is the absolute path of the `./data` with `criteo_sample.txt`.